avaxman/Directional/docs/tutorial.md

 ## Chapter 5: Seamless Integration and Meshing

-The full details of the method implemented in this chapter can be found in a technical report [^Vaxman_2021]
+The full details of the method implemented in this chapter can be found in a technical report [^Vaxman_2021].
+Many of the therotical ideas for general $N$-functions are explored in[^Meekes_2021].

 $N$-Directional fields are commonly used as candidate gradients to seamless $N$-Functions, which in turn are used to generate meshes that are aligned to the original fields [^Bommes_2009],[^Kaelberer_2007],[^Myles_2014],[^Meekes_2021].
 Recall that [combing](#203-combing) trivializes the matching everywhere except a sparse set of seams.
 We augment these seams so that the mesh is cut into a topological disc.
 Then, we treat a combed $N$-directional $\left\{u_0,\cdots,u_{N-1}\right\}$ as a set of $N$ candidate gradients for $N$ vertex-based scalar functions $\left\{F_0,\cdots,F_{N-1}\right\}$ on the cut mesh.
 We then solve the Poisson problem: